ksDreamer/LLM-Robot/README.md

 ros2 run rosgpt rosgpt_client_node
 ```

-In the terminal of rosgpt_client_node, issue English commands to the robot (can be personalized and colloquial), for example, “ı want that you move 1 meter speed 0.8”.
+In the terminal of rosgpt_client_node, type English commands to the robot (can be personalized and colloquial).
+For example, “ı want that you move 1 meter speed 0.8”.

 # Result and Disscusion